Gentian Violet use while Breastfeeding

 Summary of Use during Lactation

 Gentian violet (crystal violet) was used in the past to treat oral and nipple thrush during breastfeeding.
-Gentian violet is potentially toxic to the mucous membranes, causing ulceration, and potentially tattooing the skin.
-It can also interact with DNA, is carcinogenic and mutagenic in rodents, and occasionally causes allergic sensitization, with cross reactions to other triphenylmethane dyes.
-Its use has been severely curtailed by authorities in England and Australia.
-It is also very messy, staining skin and clothing.
+Gentian violet is potentially toxic to the mucous membranes, causing oral ulceration with partial airway obstruction in one case,[1-6] and potentially tattooing the skin.
+It can also interact with DNA, is carcinogenic and mutagenic in animals, and occasionally causes allergic sensitization, with cross-reactions to other triphenylmethane dyes.
+Its use has been severely curtailed by authorities in Australia, Canada, England and France.[9-11] It is also very messy, staining skin and clothing.
 A 2001 survey of the members of the Academy of Breastfeeding Medicine (ABM) found that gentian violet is rarely (1 to 2% of respondents) used by breastfeeding experts for initial treatment of oral thrush and is very infrequently (3 to 4% of respondents) used for recurrent or persistent thrush.
 ABM guidelines for treating Candida infection of the nipples state that an aqueous solution of gentian violet of less than 0.5% can be used for no more than 7 days on the nipple.
 However, safer alternatives for treating thrush are available.

 Effects in Breastfed Infants